"First Steps: Building an Open Adoption"

 Plan and Reflect

 If possible, tentatively set the date for the next visit or point of contact.
 In our busy lives, it is easy to let contact slip by the way side.
 Open adoption takes planning.
 See your contact with the birthfamily as a way to learn more about your child and you will have little difficulty integrating openess into your lives.
 Our common bonds can be found in the emotional journeys we have shared.
+One of my greatest joys comes from sharing special moments with my children's birthfamilies.
+When all is said and done, no other family on earth is as excited by the small milestones my children reach as are their birthfamilies.
+We are all richer from our experience and while not always easy, open adoption does work and works successfully for those having the faith to embrace it. |

 Copyright, Art and WebDesign: sstproductions